 - The respondent enters a plea of responsible, not responsible or no plea.

-- Testimony phase: During the testimony phase of the hearings, cross-examination may be conducted by party’s advisor in the presence of the University and complainant, the respondent and their respective advisors.
+- Testimony phase: During the testimony phase of the hearings, cross-examination may be conducted by the party’s advisor in the presence of the University and complainant, the respondent, and their respective advisors.
 Witnesses may only be present when actively giving testimony.
 Advisors may be present with their respective parties for all testimony.
 Advisors may question witnesses on a party’s behalf.
 If either party does not provide their own advisor, the University will provide an advisor to fulfill the cross-examination role.

 - Each party may present an opening statement and a closing statement before the Board.

 - Each party may present evidence and witnesses.
-Witnesses may be cross-examined by the hearing board in opposing party’s presence.
+Witnesses may be cross-examined by the hearing board in the opposing party’s presence.

 - Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant’s prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to prove consent.
-Demonstration of pattern, repeated, and/or predatory behavior by the respondent, in the form of previous findings in any University, judicial or student conduct proceeding will be admissible.
+Demonstration of pattern, repeated, and/or predatory behavior by the respondent in the form of previous findings in any University, judicial, or student conduct proceeding will be admissible.

 - After all of the evidence has been introduced, the parties will be excused from the room so that the Board may deliberate.